pulumi/docs/pulumi-hugo/themes/default/content/blog/nx-monorepo/index.md

 ---
-title: "Using Nx to Manage a Monorepo"
+title: "Using Pulumi Inside Node.js Monorepos"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and